-Disability for a Day (June 2019) in Madras to demonstrate the daily challenges faced by those who experience disabilities.
+CET staff participated in the Disability for a Day event (June 2019) in Madras, which demonstrates the daily challenges faced by those who experience disabilities.
 CET staff provided a bus to provide a hands-on experience boarding a bus with an ADA lift.

 Through the Travel Training Pilot Project (2017 – 2019), CET collaborated with Abilitree staff to provide travel training for those who experience intellectual or developmental disabilities.